-In today’s digital age, many people would rather chat via social media or a customer management software, or chatbot software.
+In today’s digital age, many people would rather chat via social media customer management software or chatbot software.

 It has also been reported that 73% of customers want the ability to solve product/service issues on their own.
 It would be advantageous for a company to partner with a business automation software solution provider to: